jesstelford/esnext-generation/README.md

 Javascript: The final frontier.

-In this journey, we will explore the strange new worlds of ESNext's Iterators and Generators.
+In this journey, we will explore the strange new worlds of ES6 Iterators and Generators.

 We will seek out new ways to loop; new iterations.